munakima/projects/README.md

 - The model was compiled using the RMSprop optimizer, binary cross-entropy loss function, and accuracy metric.
 - After training on the training dataset, the model achieved a training loss of 0.2440 and a training accuracy of 0.9068.
 - The model was evaluated on the validation dataset, and it achieved a loss of 0.3691 and an accuracy of 0.843.

+#### 🩺 [cat_and_dogs](./cat_and_dogs.ipynb) -  convolutional neural network for image classification

+This is a Convolutional Neural Network (CNN) project that classifies images of cats and dogs.
+The CNN model is built using the Keras library in Python.
+The project involves loading and preprocessing the images, including scaling and augmenting the training data.
+The model architecture consists of multiple convolutional layers with max pooling and batch normalization, followed by fully connected layers.
+The model is compiled with the binary cross-entropy loss function and the RMSprop optimizer.
+The performance of the model is evaluated using accuracy as the metric.

 <a href="#top" style="position:fixed;bottom:20px;right:20px;color: green;">Go to top</a>

 Feel free to explore the code and learn more about these projects.
 If you have any questions or suggestions, please feel free to reach out to me.